zechlau14/zechlau14.github.io/projects/heartbreaker.md

 * Armor: to yourself against weapon attacks or combat stunts
 * Move: to difficult movements like acting quickly in combat, fleeing a monster, moving stealthily.
 * Save: to resist magic or emotional compulsions
-* Luck: for outcomes purely in fate's hands

-### Drives
+### Drives and Luck
 Besides your Draconic greed for gold, you have other drives pushing you to this life of adventure and risk.
 Examples: "seek knowledge", "help the innocent", "get ladies", "protect my friend" etc.

-Whenever you make a sacrifice or invite trouble in pursuit of your Drive, fate smiles on you, increase your Luck bonus by 1 (to a max of +4).
+Whenever you make a sacrifice or invite trouble in pursuit of your Drive, fate smiles on you, gain one Luck point (to a max of 3).
+When you make a Roll without advantage, you may spend one Luck point to gain advantage to the roll.

-#### Burning Luck
-When you make a Roll without advantage, you may decrease your luck (to a min of -4).
-If you decrease your luck, you gain advantage to the roll.

 ### Inventory
 PCs have different types of Inventory Slots.